techtraits/techtraits-blog/_posts/2013-02-17-Monitoring-python-servers-with-pyformance-and-graphite.markdown

 Since this approach has been so useful to us I wanted to use a similar setup to report metrics out a Python based project I am working on.
 This article describes the steps necessary to implement efficient metrics collection in python using the [pyformance](https://github.com/usmanismail/pyformance) library.

-# Create Test Server
+# Create Sample Server

 Before we add monitoring lets create a server which we are going to monitor.
 We are going to be using the [Twisted framework](http://twistedmatrix.com/trac/) to create a very simple HelloWorld server, code shown below.
 Run the server and point your browser to http://localhost:8001 and confirm that you get "HelloWorld" as the response.

-{% highlight python  linenos %}
+{% codeblock Sample Server lang:python %}
 #!/usr/bin/python
 from twisted.internet import reactor from twisted.web.server import Site